 A lot of speaker cables are available off the reel so should you choose to, there is nothing to stop you preparing and terminating the cable yourself.
-There are termination guides available on the Chord website that will help you to do this.
+There are termination guides available that will help you to do this.
 There are some useful tips.
 First of all, despite much experimentation, we still choose to solder the banana plugs that we use rather than screw or crimp.
 We do this mostly because we think it produces the best sound, but it also seals the connection and prevents any oxidisation of the conductors.

 Screw type connectors work just fine but there will be oxidisation occurring and the screws will need to be checked because they can work loose and affect sound quality.
 What this means, particularly in relation to copper cables, is that periodically you will need to remove the cable, cut away the oxidised section and then re-strip the cable and re-fit the termination.
 It may sound a bit involved but it’s worth doing.
 This also applies if you choose to connect the bare wire of the speaker cable directly to the binding posts.